Programme of events

 Pathology: Disease Detectives (Pathology, County Durham and Darlington NHS Trust)

 Pathology is the science behind the cure.
 Join local NHS scientists to dispel some of the myths about Pathology.
 Find out about the journey your blood sample takes in the laboratory and the clues the samples give us to help diagnose and monitor disease.
+Come and help us to celebrate the 70th birthday of the NHS!

 Lights, Colours, Canera, Action!
 (Durham University Chemistry)